Item 18: Don't panic

 result = 42

 Appearances can be deceptive, however.
-The first problem with this approach is that panics don't always unwind; there is a compiler option (which is also accessible via a Cargo.toml profile setting) that shifts panic behaviour so that it immediately aborts the process.
+The first problem with this approach is that panics don't always unwind; there is a compiler option (which is also accessible via a Cargo.toml profile setting) that shifts panic behavior so that it immediately aborts the process:

 note: run with `RUST_BACKTRACE=1` environment variable to display a backtrace